The Need for PPE Is Expected to Grow

 Disposal caps are pieces of headwear that prevent pathogenic particles from passing from the hair to the patient, and vice versa.
 Traditionally, surgeons used them to stop shedding hairs from transmitting infection, but they are useful today for COVID-19 control.

 N95 masks and respirators are face wear items that fulfill the U.S. National Institute for Occupational Safety and Health (NIOSH) N95 criteria.
-Covers in this category must be able to filter at least 95 percent of airborne particles.
+Masks in this category must be able to filter at least 95 percent of airborne particles.
+KN95 masks provide essentially the same protection as the N95 masks, but differ in some features.

 Disposable gowns are personal protective equipment that healthcare professionals wear during surgery or when the risk of infectious disease transmission is high.
 It protects the patient and healthcare professional from the exchange of particulate matter and bodily fluids,